 s530B Liquidator's rights to company’s books

 s590 Offences by officers of certain companies

 Schedule 3 Penalties

-For further information contact ASIC's Client Contact Centre's Infoline on 1300 300 630.
+For further information contact ASIC's Client Contact Centre Infoline on 1300 300 630.

-This is Information Sheet 53 (INFO 53), issued in November 2004.
+This is Information Sheet 53 (INFO 53), reissued on 1 September 2017.
 Information sheets provide concise guidance on a specific process or compliance issue or an overview of detailed guidance.